GitTypo3Org/TeamsDocumentation/README.rst

 Requirements
 ============

 - `Ansible <http://docs.ansible.com/>`_.
-We use Ansible to easily deploy Pootle and scripts to the server.
+We use Ansible to easily deploy Sphinx and scripts to the server.
   The deployment receipes and scripts are found in this Git project.

 - Linux server.
 We will use a blank `Debian AMD64 <https://www.debian.org/CD/netinst/>`_ virtual